zackyjameldev/zackyjameldev/README.md

 ---

-## 🚀 Builder of Daraj
+## 🚀 Working on Daraj

-We are **Daraj** — a platform focused on modern digital infrastructure for East Africa.
+I’m working on **Daraj** — building modern digital infrastructure for East Africa.

-My current focus is **DarajPay**, a payment system designed to help businesses and digital products handle payments in a simple and scalable way.
+Together, we are building **DarajPay**, a payment system designed to help digital businesses accept, manage, and scale payments in a simple and reliable way.

 ---

-## 🧩 What I Build
+## 🧩 What We Are Building

-I focus on building real-world systems that solve practical problems:

-- Digital payment infrastructure
+At Daraj, we focus on solving real problems in digital finance:

-- Platforms for local markets and services
+- Payment infrastructure for online businesses
-- Scalable web and mobile applications
-- AI-powered tools and products
+- Systems that simplify money flow in digital products
+- Tools that support scalable financial operations in East Africa

 ---

 ## 🚀 Featured Work

 ### Goplay
-Sports platform built for the Somali community.
+A sports platform built for the Somali community.

 ---

 ### Albedo PC
-3D survival game built for Windows, Mac, and Linux.
+A 3D survival game available on Windows, Mac, and Linux.

-- Built with Godot + Blender
+- Built with Godot and Blender
-- Focused on immersive gameplay and design
+- Focused on gameplay experience and design
 - Available on itch.io

 ---

 ### Geesi AI
-AI-powered learning assistant designed to make studying more interactive and accessible.
+An AI-powered learning assistant designed to make studying more interactive and accessible.

 ---